 Click here for information on how to trap feral cats for surgery.
 Have hard-to-catch cats?
 Click here for advanced trapping tips.
 If you are unable to trap feral cats yourself, contact Dakin's Kitten Street Team.

 What is an Ear tip?

 An ear tip is a universal sign that a cat has already been humanely trapped and fixed, preventing them from being trapped again.
 During surgery while the cat is under anesthesia, 1/8" of the left ear is surgically removed.
 This procedure is painless and required for feral cat surgeries.

 Helping Feral Kittens

-How can you tell if a wild kitten is old enough?
+How can you tell if a feral (wild) kitten is old enough?
 Kittens get very speedy (faster than you are!) at about 6-7 weeks of age.
-The mother cat usually brings them out to start eating regular food at about 7-8 weeks of age.
+Mom cat usually brings them out to start eating regular food at about 7-8 weeks of age.
 If you have been seeing kittens out and about, eating food, they are old enough for surgery.

-In order to convert feral kittens into pet cats, they should be caught even earlier--ideally at around 4 weeks old, while their eyes are still blue.
-If these kittens can be raised in a home so they love all people, including strangers, they can become pet cats and be placed in loving homes at 8 weeks of age.
+In order for feral kittens to become pet cats, they should be caught even earlier (ideally at around 4 weeks old, while their eyes are still blue).
+If these young kittens receive regular handling and socialization to people in a home, they can become pet cats and be adopted at 8 weeks of age.

 Email us! email@example.com.